intel/zephyr.js/README.md

 If you want to make changes to the application, or run a different .js sample, you just need to repeat the steps the desired JavaScript filename.

+### Build with Web-based IDE
+You can also build your app using our Web-based IDE, which allows you to write JS apps on the fly in our online editor and upload them directly to the Arduino 101 board through WebUSB.
+To use the Web IDE, follow the [instructions](./docs/ashell.md) here to build and connect tto the IDE.

 ### Next steps